StudentRND/Code-Evangelist-Manual/inclusion.md

 # Biases

-Let's talk a little about biases
+Let's talk a little about biases.
+TK

 # Privileges